devassistant/guidelines-fedora/guidelines-da.md

 * All packages must Require ``devassistant-ui``.
 This means that the user has at least one user interface for DevAssistant installed, so they can use the DAP without futher installing anything.
-* Requires: ``devassistant`` is not allowed, as that would potentially install more interfaces for DA on the user's machine.
+* Requires: ``devassistant`` is not allowed, as that would install more packages for DA than the user may intend or need.
 * All packages must BuildRequire ``devassistant-devel``. (for macros, installation and lint)
 * Each package must Require packages that are specified in the file ``/meta.yaml`` in the section ``dependencies``.
 These names, of course, must contain the ``dap-`` prefix.
-This is generated automatically by dap2rpm.
+These Requires are generated automatically by dap2rpm.

 ##Architecture

-* All daps must be architecture independent, i. e. ``noarch``.
+* All daps must be architecture independent, i. e. ``BuildArch: noarch``.

 ##Macros